brunamotta/brunamotta/README.md

 Nice to meet you!
 I'm a designer, curretly studying systems analysis and development and I live in Rio de Janeiro, Brazil.

-I'm interested by Front-end development, mobile development and UI/UX design, but I'm still exploring and learning about the tecnology market and its areas.
+I'm interested in Front-end development, mobile development and UI/UX design, but I'm still exploring and learning about the tecnology market and its areas.

 - 🔭 I’m currently working on ...
 My portfolio on Github
 - 🌱 I’m currently learning ...
-HTML, CSS and JS
+JS and PHP
 - 😄 Pronouns: She/Her

 If you want to know more about me: